UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Work with Yexiang to integrate a game-progress-tracking script with the UI script to display the right message/hints at a given time.

 ### Week 9
 This week, we finished the UI elements for the game, and were able to build the game into an executable.
-However, we were not able to demo our project due to a malfunction of our headset/computer (problem with the headset movement tracking.
+However, we were not able to demo our project due to a malfunction of our headset/computer (problem with the headset movement tracking).

   - Jiwen Wu
     - Continued work on the animation of the helicopter.